 I ended my second day with a stroll around the Assembly and, after that, I walked my way back to the apartment.
 I wanted to visit Lisbon but, more than that, I wanted to leave the points of interest behind and get to know the people and the atmosphere of the city.

-Information: after visiting some museums, book this guided tour (affiliate link) and venture into a unique 8-hour experience in which you can discover Lisbon.
+Information: venture out for a unique 8-hour experience where you will discover Lisbon in one of the most complete activities there is (affiliate link).
 Start with a visit to the beautiful castle Castelo de São Jorge to enjoy views of the historic city centre.
-Then, visit the Alfama quarter and the beautiful narrow streets to enjoy a lunch next to Tagus river.
+Next, stroll through the Alfama quarter and the beautiful narrow streets.
+Afterwards, enjoy a lunch next to the Tagus river.

-To make this activity (affiliate link) even more special, know that you will have the opportunity to board a boat to admire the capital from a unique perspective, from the waters of Tagus river.
-An activity you must try!
+But to make this activity (affiliate link) even more special, know that you will have the opportunity to board a boat in order to admire the capital from a unique perspective, from Tagus river.
+Don’t miss this opportunity!

 Day 3: Tram n° 28, Cristo Rei and Belém